mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 ## Coding Standards

 Below are some of the things the developer needs to *consider* when doing a code change on the project.
+Some of the written standard on this page is a *preference* of the author itself.

-Please be noted that this coding standard is *not* a strict compliance to a developer to *push* a pull-requests to us.
+> Please be noted that this coding standard is *not* a strict compliance to a developer to *push* a pull-requests to us.
 Your codes will be evaluated, further collaborations may be done between the requestor and admin (if there are clarrifications before merging).

-Some of the written standard here is a *preference* of the author itself.

 ### DEV Inputs